SethBurkart/file-host-test/README.md

-# File Host testing
+# Fun Page xD
-> Simple Redirect in plain html
+> This is just a webpage built for fun